Trump administration extends visa ban to non-immigrants

 Trump imposed a 60-day ban on green cards issued abroad in April, which was set to expire Monday.
 That announcement, which largely targeted family members, drew a surprisingly chilly reception from immigration hardliners, who said the president didn’t go far enough.

-The new steps to include non-immigrant visas satisfy many, but not all, the hardliners’ wishes.
+The new steps to include non-immigrant visas went a long toward appeasing hardliners.

+“This is a bold move by the Trump administration to protect American jobs,” said Mark Krikorian, executive director of the Center for Immigration Studies, which advocates for restrictions.
+“Not all the items on our checklist of needed actions are included in today’s announcement, but the corporate lobbyists who were desperately fighting for exceptions to protect their clients’ access to cheap foreign labor have largely been rebuffed.”

+BSA, a group that represents major software companies, urged the administration to reconsider its changes, particularly to the H-1B program, saying they will hinder economic recovery by making it harder to fill critical positions.

+“Filling these roles that are more abundant than the number of U.S. employees qualified to fill them means these jobs can be kept in the U.S.,” the group said.
+“This allows companies based in the U.S. to remain globally competitive, which in turn boosts the U.S. economy, creating jobs for millions of Americans.”

+A pro-immigration group with strong Silicon Valley backing, FWD.us, said the moves “will not only hinder efforts to save lives, but will prevent job creation and hurt our economy as our country struggles to recover.”

 The freezes on visas issued abroad are designed to take effect immediately.
-Other changes, including restrictions on work permits for asylum-seekers, will go through a formal rule-making process that takes months.
+Other changes, including restrictions on work permits for asylum seekers, will go through a formal rule-making process that takes months.

-The administration is proposing a new way of awarding H-1B visas, which are capped at 85,000 a year and used by Indian technology giants as well as companies like Amazon Inc., Microsoft Corp. and Apple Inc., the official said.
-The administration wants to award them by highest salary instead of by lottery.
+The administration is proposing a new way of awarding H-1B visas, the official said, awarding them by highest salary instead of by lottery.

+H-1B visas are capped at 85,000 a year for people with “highly specialized knowledge” and minimum of a bachelor’s degree, often in science, technology, engineering, teaching and accounting.
+Critics say high-tech companies have used the visas as a tool to outsource jobs to foreigners, replacing Americans.

+Cognizant Technology Solutions Corp. was the largest H-1B employer in the 2018 fiscal year, followed by Tata Consultancy Services Ltd., Infosys Ltd., Deloitte Consulting LLP and Microsoft Corp.
+Other major employers include Amazon.com Inc., Apple Inc., Google and Facebook Inc.

 Spagat reported from San Diego.